Puresharper/Puresharp/README.md

 Puresharp is a nuget package offering various features useful for designing a healthy and productive architecture.
 This package also includes all the artillery to easily handle the elements that brings the IL writer IPuresharp.
 The nuget package add a library (Puresharp.dll) without any other depencies.

+_note : It is recommanded ti install **IPuresharp** nuget package in all projects and install **Puresharp** nuget package only in project where you explicitly need it._

 ### Dependency Injection Container

 The global workflow of the DI Container is similar to others : setup a composition, create a container and instantiate from container some components.